-These animals have been noted as possessing numerous human-like personality characteristics.
-Unfortunately for them, these include anxiety and hypertension.
-As a result, their behavior has been widely studied.
+- Further, many researchers consider it to possess numerous human-like personality characteristics.
+Unfortunately for it, however, these include anxiety and hypertension.
+As a result, its behavior has been widely studied.

-The Vervet Monkey generally lives in groups that number between 10-70 individuals.
-However, once males reach sexual maturity, they typically migrate to another group.
+- The remarkable Vervet Monkey generally lives in groups that number between 10-70 individuals.
+However, once males reach sexual maturity, most individuals usually migrate to another group.

 Vervet Monkey Physical Description

-The males reach roughly 12 lb (5.5 kg) in weight.
-Large males sometimes reach as much as 24 in (61 cm) in length.
-The females usually attain a weight of about 9 lb (4.1 kg).
+The males average roughly 12 lb (5.5 kg) in weight.
+Additionally, large males sometimes reach as much as 24 in (61 cm) in length.
+Meanwhile, the females usually attain a weight of about 9 lb (4.1 kg).
 Some females grow to as much as 19.5 in (48 cm) long.

-These lengths naturally include the tail.
+Of course, these measurements of length naturally include the tail.
 Body coloring for both genders primarily stays a light gray.
-The black face remains surrounded by a fringe of white hair.
+Finally, its black face develops surrounded by a fringe of white hair.

-While males depart the group upon maturity, females remain for life.
-Social status displays a dependency upon a hierarchy system within each gender, much like humans.
+Further, while males depart the group upon maturity, females generally remain for life.
+Social status also displays a dependency upon a hierarchy system within each gender, much like humans.

-The Vervet Monkey has an omnivorous diet and primarily feeds on a variety of flowers, seeds, leaves, and fruit.
-They will also feed on a variety of insects.
-In regions where they are an introduced species, they often feed on the local agricultural crops.
+The Vervet Monkey also has an omnivorous diet.
+As a result, it primarily feeds on a variety of flowers, seeds, leaves, and fruit.
+Individuals will also feed on a variety of insects.
+In regions where it represents an introduced species, it often feeds on the local agricultural crops.